kumahq/kuma-gui/src/app/application/components/route-view/README.md

 It contains functionality to make it easy to set top-level DOM values that you usually woudn't have direct access to.

+When using this you should specify the name of the route you are creating as the RouteView's `name` property.

 ## Setting HTML node attributes

 **Note: Currently we only support setting the className if you need to add